EdVenty/blackRacers/README.md

 	- The electrical diagram is presented in the file: ``Schematic_BlackRacer.png``, the scheme was designed in the EasyEDA program, the file: ``SCH_BlackRacer_team.json``
 	- Kinetic diagram compiled using industry standards, file:``kinematic_scheme.jpg``
 7. Control software: located in the folder "src":
-	- `wroracer` -a program that runs on the robot and controls its actions
+	- `wroracer.py` -a program that runs on the robot and controls its actions
 	- ` RoboAPI.py` - module of communication with the robot
 	- ` InetConnection.py`-server creation file on Raspberry Pi
 	- ` start_robot.py` - program for convenient loading of code and viewing data from the robot